 In short, the reason more and more zero-day malware is able to bypass Office 365 default security is not because Microsoft is getting worse, but because the popularity of the service motivates hackers to verify that they are able to bypass it before they launch their attacks.

 Reason 2: To stay ahead of hackers, you have to play dirty.

-Hackers have learned over the years how to monetize their illegal activity.
-And when the money started flowing, an eco-system was built where some people find a vulnerability, sell it to others that execute an attack campaign, leveraging others that can ‘collect’.
+Over the years, hackers have learned how to monetize their illegal activity.
+And when the money started flowing, an ecosystem was built wherein some people find a vulnerability, sell it to others that execute an attack campaign, leveraging others who can "collect."
 To be ahead of the hackers, many security companies are using CIA-like teams that infiltrate the darknet to know about attacks before they happen.
 Obviously, hacker networks are not easy to infiltrate and this method requires time, trust-building, not exposing sources, and more.
 To build a team of this nature with the white-hat hacker mentality is almost impossible in a corporation like Microsoft.